SalahFilali/Challenge_Pokemon_SwiftUI/README.md

 # Pokemon_SwiftUI
-An iOS project collect Pokemons developped with SwiftUI.
+An iOS project to collect Pokemons developped with SwiftUI.

 > ### To run this project you will need to have XCode 13 or later.